uviclibraries/rstudio/tidyverse-data-B.md

 </details>

-*Hint:* `&` is used for “and”, in cases where you want to manage multiple cases like filtering my two variables

-- e.g. values of the `Sub_Category` and `Order_Priority` columns. <br>
+*Hint:* `&` is used for “and”, in cases where you want to manage multiple cases like filtering my two variables<br> - e.g., values of the `Sub_Category` and `Order_Priority` columns. <br>

 ### 4.5 Modify a dataframe with ‘mutate’

 “Mutation” involves creating or altering columns in a data frame,

 - using the `mutate()` function

-  - e.g. If you have a column with a range of numbers, but you want to be able to quickly work with the data only over or under a specific value, like any orders under \$10, you can create a “Cheap” column and the values would be TRUE or FALSE.
+  - e.g., If you have a column with a range of numbers, but you want to be able to quickly work with the data only over or under a specific value, like any orders under \$10, you can create a “Cheap” column and the values would be TRUE or FALSE.
 - adds new variables or modifies existing ones.

 <br> <u>Here’s how we’ll do it:</u>